More Chinese Fonts & Apps

-The DynaShop section of the English language Dynalab website offers direct downloads of Dynalab fonts.
-OEM licensing and packages are also described on the site.
+The DynaShop section of the English language Dynalab website offers direct downloads and boxed packages of Dynalab fonts.
 (See also DynaComware link in previous section.)

 Fonts.com distributes fonts from site owner Monotype and subsidiaries Ascender and ChinaType, as well as Dynacomware, Microsoft, and others.

 Linotype distributes fonts from Dynacomware, Hanyi, & Monotype.